Gazpacho for Nacho by Tracey Kyle with illustrations by Carolina Farias is a charming book filled with teachable moments.

 Bring vegetables or pictures of vegetables into the class and practice naming them.
 Admire the pictures of people hugging the giant veggies and challenge students to create their own pictures of themselves hugging their favorite vegetable, labeled in Spanish.

 Use government data to identify the nutritional value of the vegetables in the story.
-Students can click through on the names of the vegetables and create a chart showing the vitamins and minerals associated with the vegetables in the story.
-If your students are too young to do their own clicking or reading, you can use the USDA nutrient database to identify a few top vitamins, and create a chart as a class project.
+The link takes you to a printable chart.
+Students can create a chart showing the vitamins and minerals associated with the vegetables in the story.
+If your students are too young to do their own reading, you can use the USDA nutrient database to identify a few top vitamins, and create a chart as a class project.

 Use a pocket chart to create a table with vitamins A, B, C, and D, and help students place the vegetable word cards (made for the Spanish language activities) into the right columns on the pocket chart.
 You’ll discover that you need multiples of some word cards, so ask students to help write them out.